AdithyakrishnanSureshbabu-Cyber/okta-jml-lifecycle/README.md

 This project was completed in a free Okta Integrator environment using a fictional banking scenario.

-Bookmark applications were used as stand-ins for real enterprise applications.
+Bookmark applications were used as stand-ins for production applications.

 In a production environment:

-- user identity attributes would normally come from an HR system
+- identity attributes would normally come from an authoritative HR system
 - real applications would typically use SAML or OIDC
 - SCIM could be used for downstream provisioning and deprovisioning
 - activation flows would replace admin-set test passwords
-- production audit logs would be retained for monitoring and compliance
+- audit logs would normally be retained for monitoring and compliance

 The access automation, group rules, authentication policies, and administrative role configuration were implemented directly in Okta.